Introduction to Yolo Algorithm

 You only look once(YOLO) is a real time object detection system.
 It is an algorithm that uses convolutional neural networks.
 This algorithm is popular because of its speed and accuracy.
 This article introduces the YOLO algorithm and explains how it works.

-It also includes how to use pre-trained YOLOv3 model for object detection but firstly a brief introduction to Object detection.
+It also includes how to use a pre-trained YOLO algorithm for Object Detection but firstly a brief introduction to Object detection.

 What is YOLO Algorithm